I'm going to have to do one more thing to find out.

 And whereas Barbaro, he wouldn't be able to do that for quite some time until his leg strengthened because a horse has to stand on his two hind legs.

-Right now his leg wasn't wasn't strong enough.
+Right now, his leg wasn't strong enough.

-Yeah, but and they would have been semen.
+And they would have took his semen.

 No, wait a minute, let me finish.